Reliable fairness auditing with semi-supervised inference: Introduction

-However, a significant practical barrier in auditing group fairness is obtaining sufficient gold-standard labeled data to evaluate subgroup performance \citep{humbert-droz_strategies_2022, gangwal_current_2024}.
-Outcome labeling is especially time-intensive and costly in biomedical applications as it requires specialized expertise \citep{velupillai_using_2018, xiao_opportunities_2018}.
-For example, it can take a trained annotator between 2 and 15 minutes to label a medical image, whereas commonplace images, such as those within ImageNet, can be labeled at a rate of two images per second through crowdsourcing \citep{li_crowdsourcing_2010, do_augmented_2020, bangert_active_2021}.
-In the analysis of EHR data, labeling a single discharge summary can take up to 10 minutes and often involves multiple clinicians to ensure consensus \citep{gehrmann_comparing_2018}.
-The labeling burden results in small gold-standard datasets for fairness auditing, which limits estimation precision and increases the risk of missing important fairness gaps.
+In response, researchers now utilize a variety of statistical methods to discover and quantify such disparities, a process referred to as ``group fairness auditing'' \citep{rajkomar_ensuring_2018}.
+While a central component of responsibly deploying ML systems, reliable audits require sufficiently large labeled datasets to detect differences in subgroup performance.
+This is a major bottleneck in biomedical applications as labeled data is often scarce due to the specialized expertise, time, and cost required for annotation.
+For instance, it takes an annotator 2-15 minutes to label a medical image whereas commonplace images, such as those in ImageNet, can be labeled at a rate of two images per second through crowdsourcing \citep{li_crowdsourcing_2010}.
+In the analysis of EHR data, labeling a single discharge summary can take up to 10 minutes and often involves multiple experienced clinicians to ensure consensus \citep{gehrmann_comparing_2018}.